RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Mario Kart Wii [RMCE01, RMCP01, RMCJ01, RMCK01]/Items Can Drop in Time Trials.md

 ## Items Can Drop in Time Trials

-Items can be dropped in Time Trials
+Items can be dropped in Time Trials instead of poofing when touching the ground.
+The drop angle is like VS too

 <details>
 <summary>NTSC-U</summary>